ayah1996/google-clone-app/README.md

-A google clone app using Google Search API, shows news, images, and video relative to the search phrase, dark and light mood.
+A google clone app using Google Search API, shows news and images relative to the search phrase, dark and light mood.